About Our Courses

 First, three important notes:

 (2) Whereas some students have been advised to take their first SAT and ACT exams without preparation, "just to see how you'll do," we do not recommend this.
 As it says on our FAQ page, before taking their first driving test, most students enroll in a driver's education course...they would never consider taking the test without training.
 You should never take an important exam inadequately prepared, and getting professional training prior to your first SAT and ACT allows more time to further enhance your test-taking skills should you later decide to retake the tests.
 If you have ever taken the PSAT or PreACT, or if you’ve taken a published previously-administered SAT or ACT exam, you already have a feel for the tests.
-"Getting a feel for the SAT and ACT exams" is one of the primary benefits of the PSAT and PreACT exams, respectively.
+"Getting a feel for the SAT and ACT exams" should instead be considered as one of the primary benefits of the PSAT and PreACT exams, respectively.

 Given the above, our recommendations are as follows:

-For students who are in 11th grade in the 2023-24 school year, this is the ideal time to begin your SAT/ACT training, so we suggest you reserve your space in our November-to-April course as soon as possible, while there are still spaces available.
-All class sessions will meet on Sundays in order to minimize conflicts with school obligations.
-We always recommend that 11th grade students should plan to sit for at least two SAT exams and at least two ACT exams during their junior year, so we would encourage you to plan to take the ACT in April and the SAT in May (these are the two test dates our course is geared toward)...and to also plan to take either the February or June ACT and either the March or June SAT.
-While neither the SAT nor the ACT is inherently more easy or more difficult than the other, some students will find, after they have completed practice tests during the course and taken both the SAT and ACT toward the end of their training, that they will be scoring significantly and consistently better on one test than on the other.
-Thus, after the school year has been completed, if they wish to further raise their scores, students should focus on their stronger exam and register for test dates between July through December of their senior year.
+For students who are in 11th grade in the 2025-26 school year, both of our next courses -- the 2025 July-to-October Comprehensive Prep Course and the 2025-26 October-to-May Comprehensive Prep Course -- are excellent choices, as 11th grade is the ideal time to begin your SAT/ACT training.
+We always recommend that 11th grade students should plan to sit for at least two SAT exams and at least two ACT exams during their junior year (one of each of your ACT and SAT testings should take place toward the end of your course, when you should be on top of your training), and both of these courses allow ample time for you to do exactly that.
+While neither the SAT nor the ACT is inherently more easy or more difficult than the other, some students will find, after they have taken both the SAT and ACT post-training, that they will be scoring significantly and consistently better on one test than on the other.
+Thus, in the second half of your junior year and the first months of your senior year, if you wish to further raise your scores, we recommend that you should focus on your stronger exam when selecting additional test dates.

 ----> READY TO REGISTER?
 GREAT!!
 CLICK HERE! <----